A statement from our Chief Executive, Anne McReynolds

 In the MAC, we are proud to have worked with thousands of artists in the creation of wonderful art and we have always been clear that the MAC is so much more than a beautiful building.
 When the MAC has succeeded it has been because of the brilliance of the people who perform, create, visit and work within it.

 Temporarily closing the doors of the MAC has been very emotional for our tightly knit team.
 We’re going to miss seeing the unbridled joy on children’s faces when they visit our theatres and galleries for the first time.
 And we’ll miss serving morning coffee and lunch to so many locals and tourists in the heart of the Cathedral Quarter.

 However, we know that our closure will help our community tackle the Coronavirus together, which is more important than anything else now.

-Since closing on 17 March we have been discussing ways in which we can most usefully respond to the impact of Covid-19.
-Over the coming weeks, we will use our digital platforms to spark creativity, share artistic inspiration and tell you the exciting plans we have for the future, which we will continue to do.
+Since closing on 17 March we have been discussed ways in which we can most usefully respond to the impact of Covid-19.
+Over the past few weeks, we've used our digital platforms to spark creativity, share artistic inspiration and tell you the exciting plans we have for the future, which we will continue to do.

 I want to say a huge thank you to our customers and supporters.
-Although we can’t deliver the events you had booked for this Spring season, please know that we are determined to reschedule as many cancelled live events and visual art exhibitions as possible.
-Already, many of you have agreed to support us by donating some or all of your advance ticket payments to the MAC.
+Although we haven't been able to deliver the events you had booked for this Spring season, please know that we are determined to reschedule as many cancelled live events and visual art exhibitions as possible.
+Many of you have also supported us by donating some or all of your advance ticket payments to the MAC.
 This is what community in action looks like and we couldn’t be more thankful.
 Every donation will make a difference as we navigate these uncertain times.

 I also want to express huge gratitude for the many kind words and messages of support we have received from our partners in the corporate sector and suppliers, visitors, artistic colleagues and friends in the sector.